Using the dishwasher sanitize cycle to kill 99.999% of food soil bacteria

 You probably use the Normal Wash cycle on your dishwasher for regular loads, as well as the Heavy Duty cycle for tougher jobs.
 But have you ever taken a look at your dishwasher’s sanitize cycle?
 Learn more about the sanitize cycle on your dishwasher by reading through these common questions and answers.

 Dishwasher sanitize cycles use hotter water and longer wash times to kill 99.999% of food soil bacteria.
-They’re required by the National Sanitation Foundation to heat water to a minimum of 150°F, although some dishwashers may go above that.
+A common question from owners is how hot does a dishwasher need to be to sanitize effectively?
+Per the National Sanitation Foundation, dishwashers are required to heat water to a minimum of 150°F, although some dishwashers may go above that.
 A sanitize cycle will typically increase the heat during the main wash and finish with an even hotter final rinse.

 Sanitize settings can add up to 1.5 hours to your cycle.
 On the dishwasher console, they will sometimes be labeled as a “Sani-Wash” or “Sani-Rinse” add-on to existing cycles, and should be accompanied by a light that will tell you if the load has been successfully sanitized.
 The Sani-Rinse option on a Whirlpool® dishwasher will eliminate 99.999% of food soil bacteria and can be added to a normal, sensor/auto or heavy cycle.
 There’s no need to load the dishwasher differently or go through any separate steps to run a sanitize cycle.

 Should I use detergent with the dishwasher sanitize cycle?